ansible/ansible/docs/docsite/rst/dev_guide/testing_running_locally.rst

    If all WSL instances have been stopped, these changes will need to be re-applied.

-1. Verify Docker Desktop is properly configured (see :ref:`Configuration requirements`).
+1. Verify Docker Desktop is properly configured (see :ref:`configuration_requirements`).
 2. Quit Docker Desktop if it is running:

    a.
 Right click the **Docker Desktop** taskbar icon.